Indian rupee: History

 The history of the Indian rupee traces back to ancient India around the 6th century BCE; ancient India was one of the earliest issuers of coins in the world, alongside the Chinese wen and Lydian staters.

 Arthashastra, written by Chanakya, the prime minister to the first Mauryan emperor Chandragupta Maurya (c.
 340–290 BCE), mentions silver coins as rūpyarūpa, gold coins as suvarṇarūpa, copper coins as tamrarūpa, and lead coins as sīsarūpa.
 ISO means 'shape' or 'form'.

 The Gupta Empire under Chandragupta II produced large numbers of silver coins clearly influenced by those of the earlier Western Satraps.
-The silver Rūpaka (रूपक) coins weighed approximately 20 rattis (2.2678g).
+The silver Rūpaka (रूपक) coins weighed approximately 20 rattis (2.2678 g).

 In the intermediate times following the Guptas, there appears to have been no fixed monetary system of coinage as reported in the travelogue Da Tang Xi Yu Ji.

 During his five-year rule from 1540 to 1545, Sultan Sher Shah Suri issued a coin of silver, weighing 178 grains (or 11.53 grams), which was also termed the rupiya.
 During Babur's time, the brass to silver exchange ratio was roughly 50:2.
 The silver coin remained in use during the Mughal period, the Maratha era as well as in British India.
 Some of the earliest issuers of paper rupees include the Bank of Hindustan (1770–1832), the General Bank of Bengal and Bihar (1773–1775, established by Warren Hastings), and the Bengal Bank (1784–91).